 Some of the habits of sports karate like TKD will develop habits that are not the best choice if applied in reality, since on the mat you have different rules than reality and their purpose is to play by rules and get points on the mat.
 But in the real environment your objective is to stay alive at your opponent's expense.

 I think the psychology aspect of self defense is only a small part in the theory.
 You also need to know the theory of the techniques and the theory of basically anything else.
 The more you know, the better you trust what you do.

 The psychology part is more of a tactical approach where you learn all the dangers, and response to them, and learn that you will have fear but you need to react correctly and most important within the time constraint.

 While the attacker will be more confident since he had the time to plan and be a step ahead of the game, you should analyze your environment to avoid dangerous situations constantly.

-In addition you should learn how to react at each environment timely by avoiding getting yourself into more danger, or by identifying the intentions of your opponent according to his actions and therefore surprise them and be ahead of them during the confrontation.
+In addition you should learn how to react at each environment timely by avoiding getting yourself into more danger, or by identifying the intentions of your opponents according to their actions and therefore surprise them and be ahead of them during the confrontation.

 That means that if someone is standing two steps away from us, he could kick us before he could punch us or grab us in a choke hold.

 Therefore we should not assume that since it is a woman the man will not kick her first but try to grab her.
 Although, in most cases that might be the case, there is no reason to skip that training step in the chain of defense.